 The Access and Correction Obligations relate to Personal Data in an Organisation's possession as well as Personal Data that is under its control (which may not be in its possession).
 For example, if an Organisation has transferred Personal Data to a data intermediary that is processing the Personal Data under the control of the Organisation, the Organisation's response to an access or correction request must take into account the Personal Data which is in the possession of the data intermediary.
 The PDPA does not directly impose the Access and Correction Obligations on a data intermediary in relation to Personal Data that it is processing only on behalf of and for the purposes of another Organisation pursuant to a contract which is evidenced or made in writing.
-A data intermediary may (but is not obligated under the PDPA to) forward the individual's access or correction request to the Organisation may wish to enter into a contract with its data intermediary for the data intermediary to assist with responding to access or correction requests on its behalf.
+A data intermediary may (but is not obligated under the PDPA to) forward the individual's access or correction request to the Organisation that controls the Personal Data.
+The PDPC understands that, in some cases, an Organisation may wish to enter into a contract with its data intermediary for the data intermediary to assist with responding to access or correction requests on its behalf.
 In this connection, the PDPC would remind Organisations that engage the data intermediary, that they remain responsible for ensuring compliance with the Access and Correction Obligations under the PDPA.